astronomer/docs/astro/dags-overview.md

 Astro includes several features that enhance open source Apache Airflow functionality.

-- On Astro, the Astro UI renders [Airflow tags](https://airflow.apache.org/docs/apache-airflow/stable/howto/add-dag-tags.html) defined in your DAGs.
+- On Astro, the Astro UI renders [Apache Airflow® tags](https://airflow.apache.org/docs/apache-airflow/stable/howto/add-dag-tags.html) defined in your DAGs.
 Use tags to filter DAGs across all Deployments from a single screen.
 - The [Astro Environment Manager](manage-connections-variables.md) allows you to create and manage Airflow connections directly from the Astro UI.
 Instead of being limited to defining connections in the Airflow UI or with a secrets manager, you can create connections from the Environment Manager on Astro and use the connections in your local Airflow environment or across multiple Deployments and Workspaces.
 - Astro has built-in infrastructure to run the KubernetesPodOperator and Kubernetes executor, such as default Pod limits and requests.
 Task-level resource limits and requests are set by default on Astro Deployments, which means that tasks running in Kubernetes Pods never request more resources than expected.
 See [Run the Kubernetes executor](kubernetes-executor.md) and [Run the KubernetesPodOperator](kubernetespodoperator.md) for more specific instructions and examples.